GradleFx/GradleFx-Documentation/ide_plugin.rst

 +-----------------------------+----------------------------------------------------+---------------------------------------------------------------+

 The IDEA plugin was named ``ideafx`` to avoid conflicts with the existing 'java' ``idea`` plugin.
-All these plugins exist, however only ``flashbuilder`` is operational in GradleFx v0.5.

 Every IDE plugin depends on the Scaffold plugin (cf. :doc:`templates_plugin`) that generates the directory structure and the main application file.

-Each of these plugins also has a matching **clean** task; for instance you could remove all the FlashBuilder configuration files from a project by executing ``gradle cleanFlashbuilder``.
+Each of these plugins also has a matching **clean** task; for instance you could remove all the FlashBuilder configuration files from a project by executing ``gradle flashbuilderClean``.

 ---------------------
 FlashBuilder plugin